levanh/pascal-compiler/README.md

-A basic Pascal-to-C converter
+A basic Pascal-to-C compiler
 =============================

 About
 -----
-This program scans an easy Pascal program (more complex data types such as strings and arrays, or control structures such as while or for loops are not considered here) and translates it into a syntaxically equivalent C program.
+This program scans an easy Pascal program (more complex data types such as strings and arrays, or control structures such as for loops are not considered here for the sake of simplicity) and translates it into a syntaxically equivalent C program.

 It makes use of both [flex](http://en.wikipedia.org/wiki/Flex_lexical_analyser) and yacc/[bison](http://en.wikipedia.org/wiki/GNU_bison) to generate an analyzer and parser, respectively.